gecio/gecio.github.io/docs/_optimist/guided_tour/step13/index.en.md

 Previously, you created a VM, a security group, and a virtual network separately.

 Now you will learn how to create all of them at once in an integrated way.
-This requires a pre-installed *python-heatclient*, which you was already installed in [Step 4: Our way to the console](/optimist/guided_tour/step04/).
+This requires a pre-installed *python-heatclient*, which was already installed in [Step 4: Our way to the console](/optimist/guided_tour/step04/).

 ## Installation